Things used in this project

 This Project is to document the progress of a joint project between myself and my good buddy Liam O'Reilly.
 The aim is to create an automated aquarium monitor to control and maintain several tanks, and provide feedback and manual control to the user via an easy to use interface.
 The project started as a college project, but we are extremely interested in taking our rough-and-ready proof of concept and creating a professional looking unit suitable for industrial or commercial use.

 The aim was to use a Raspberry Pi as a Webserving I2C master.
 This would provide a user interface accessible over the network on any device, and also the ability to relay commands to multiple I2C devices.

 In theory I would like the master to be able to provide a set of parameters to the slave; things such as temperature and pH thresholds, to be saved to the Arduino's EEPROM.
-This would allow the arduino to constantly monitor the Tank's state and respond to some any anomolies:
+This would allow the Arduino to constantly monitor the Tank's state and respond to some any anomalies:

 - Trigger the heater if the temperature drops below the provided threshold